hyprwm/hyprland-wiki/pages/Configuring/Monitors.md

 match.

-You can use `preferred` as a resolution to use the display's preferred size, and `auto` as an offset to let Hyprland decide on an offset for you.
+You can use `preferred` as a resolution to use the display's preferred size, and `auto` as a position to let Hyprland decide on a position for you.

 Recommended rule for quickly plugging in random monitors: